fabioc-aloha/LogoScraper/README.md

 - Standardizes to consistent 256×256 PNG files
 - Processes in batches with parallel processing for speed
 - Tracks progress and resumes if interrupted
+- **Real-time ETA estimation** for large datasets
 - Handles failures gracefully with detailed logging
-- Supports filtering by country, TPID, or custom criteria
+- Supports filtering by country, ID, or custom criteria
 - Works globally with multilingual company names

 ### Core Functionality